top of page

 The Cost:

+The amount of time it takes to complete the above process can vary from person to person.
 Consequently, I believe it is fairest to charge an hourly rate of £150 per hour for all stages of the process.
 Rather than charging a higher standard fee for all.
-As an guideline, it is likely to be costed at 6 - 8 hours in total.
+As a guideline, it is likely to be costed at 6 - 8 hours in total.

-ADHD Coaching
+ADHD Coaching and

-ADHD Coaching may involve:
+ADHD Coaching and Coping skills training may involve:

 • Emotionally making sense of your ADHD diagnosis